petrichorcode/intro-quantfin/README.md

 a package manager for Data Science libraries in Python which includes some of the packages you need for this course (`pip`, `numpy`, `scipy`, `pandas`) as well as `Jupyter`.
 If you want to manage your Python environment in your own way, make sure you have those installed.
-* *plotly* and *requests* two Python libraries, the first one to plot data interactively, the second to retrieve informations from a website (e.g., quotes from Yahoo Finance).
+* *Plotly* and *requests* two Python libraries, the first one to plot data interactively, the second to retrieve informations from a website (e.g., quotes from Yahoo Finance).
 To install those two, you can use `pip` in your terminal:

 ```bash
 pip install plotly requests